chanzuckerberg/cellxgene/README.md

 see [Preparing your data](https://chanzuckerberg.github.io/cellxgene/posts/prepare) to learn more about formatting your own data for cellxgene.

+### Supported browsers

+cellxgene currently supports the following browsers:

+- Google Chrome 61+
+- Edge 15+
+- Firefox 60+
+- Safari 10.1+

+Please [file an issue](https://github.com/chanzuckerberg/cellxgene/issues/new/choose) if you find that your browser is not supported or if would like us to expand our support to other browsers.

 ### Finding help

 We'd love to hear from you!